 NWC has transfer agreements with regional four-year colleges and universities.
-We have Dual Admissions with Montana State University in Bozeman and Billings.
+We have Dual Admissions with Montana State University in Bozeman and Billings and the University of Montana.

-A student entering through dual admissions is simultaneously admitted to Northwest College and Montana State University-Bozeman or -Billings.
+A student entering through dual admissions is simultaneously admitted to Northwest College and Montana State University-Bozeman, -Billings or the University of Montana.
 The program is designed to allow students to begin planning their four-year degree programs more effectively while attending Northwest College.